NTIA/scos-sensor/README.md

 1. Copy the environment template file and *modify* the copy if necessary, then source it.
 The settings in this file are set for running in a development environment on your local system.
 For running in a production environment, many of the settings will need to be modified.
+Some of the values, including the ENCRYPTION_KEY, POSTGRES_PASSWORD, and the Django SECRET_KEY are randomly generated in this file.
+Therefore, if the source command is run a second time, the old values will be lost.
+Make sure to hardcode and backup these environment variables to enable scos-sensor to decrypt the data files stored in scos-sensor and access the database.
 See [Configuration](#configuration) section.
 Also, you are strongly encouraged to change the default `ADMIN_EMAIL` and `ADMIN_PASSWORD` before running scos-sensor.
 Finally, source the file before running scos-sensor to load the settings into your environment.

     ```bash
     cp env.template env